LinkedInLearning/essential-jenkins-2468076/Ch03/03_02-connect-jenkins-to-github/README.md

 Follow these steps to connect Jenkins to GitHub.

-- Create a new repo on GitHub.com and include a README.md file during the creattion process.
+- Create a new repo on GitHub.com and include a README.md file during the creation process.
   - Click `Add a file` -> `Create new file`.
   - Name the file `Jenkinsfile`.
   - Copy the contents of the [`Jenkinsfile` for this lesson](Jenkinsfile) and paste into the file in the new repo.